tenpy/tenpy/doc/literature.rst

 :cite:`paeckel2019` is a very good, recent review focusing on time evolution with MPS.
 The lecture notes of :cite:`eisert2013` explain the area law as motivation for tensor networks very well.
 PEPS are for example reviewed in :cite:`verstraete2008`, :cite:`eisert2013` and :cite:`orus2014`.
+:cite:`cirac2020` is a recent, broad review of MPS and MPS with a focus on analytical theorems.
 :cite:`stoudenmire2012` reviews the use of DMRG for 2D systems.
 :cite:`cirac2009` discusses the different groups of tensor network states.